Swiftshine/swiftshine.github.io/documentation/gfa.md

 // atm it's unknown what the conditions are
 // for padding to just appear in a file
 // but for the most part, it can be ignored
-// as long as you
+// as long as you set the rest of the fields
-if (padding_is_needed) {
+// in the GFAC header as such to reflect that if (padding_is_needed) {
     result.append(appropriate_padding_amount);
 }